- If iFrame is not working in Chrome, the easiest solution would be to try a completely different browser.

 If your current browser does not support iFrames, Opera might surprise you.
 Give it a try!

-- Click on Cortana search box -> type in Internet Options -> select the first option.
+- Click on the Windows Search tab, type in Internet Options, and select the first option.

 - Select the Security tab.

 - Scroll down to Launching programs and files in an IFRAME option.

 - Now, select Disable if you want to remove it completely, or Prompt to choose for each website you visit.